UOBAM Invest Digital Adviser Performance

 Conservative portfolio

-Over the one-year period, the portfolio was down about 6.1%.
-The largest detractor includes emerging market government bonds while allocation to Singapore government bonds and money market fund helped to mitigate losses.
+Over the one-year period, the portfolio gained 4.6%.
+The largest contributor was Singapore government bonds while US government bonds detracted.

 3. Moderate portfolio